What You Can Do to Lessen Employee Anxiety During Changing Times

 • Use stretch goals to encourage flexibility and greater effort

-2. Defensive retreat.
-Even with preparation there will be denial and potential shut-down when change occurs.
+Stage 2: Defensive retreat.
+Even with preparation, there will be denial and potential shutdown when changes occur.
 Here are some pointers for addressing this:

 • If people have had the anchors of their work lives yanked away, find new ones for them to latch onto in new roles or in new work groups.

 • Provide opportunities for people to vent their feelings.
-Respond non-defensively, keep your cool, and do your best to smoothly handle the pressure.
+Respond non-defensively, remain calm, and do your best to handle the pressure smoothly.

 • Find creative ways to solve problems and help your employees manage stress:

-• Help people connect to others under new circumstances: group activities, lunch meetings, or outings.
+• Help people connect with others in new circumstances, such as group activities, lunch meetings, or outings.

 • Be willing to take risks and try out new ideas.